iffy-pi/winpushbullet/README.md

     - Gets content from clipboard and pushes to PushBullet
     - Infers text, link, file or file from copied file path
 - Push As Text: `Ctrl + Alt + '`
-    - Gets content from clipboard, and push as text
+    - Gets content from clipboard, and always pushes as text
-- Push File URI: `Ctrl + Alt + /`
+- Push Link or File URI: `Ctrl + Alt + /`
-    - Treats contents of the clipboard as a file URI, converts it to a file path and pushes the specified file
+    - Treats contents of the clipboard as a link
+    - If file URI is detected, it is treated as a file

 ### Pulling Content HotKeys
 Each below command retrieves the last push made to PushBullet and performs different actions based on what the push type is: text, link/url, and file: